luckasRanarison/nvim-devdocs/README.md

 - `DevdocsUninstall`: Uninstall documentation, 0-n args.
 - `DevdocsOpen`: Open documentation in a normal buffer, 0 or 1 arg.
 - `DevdocsOpenFloat`: Open documentation in a floating window, 0 or 1 arg.
-- `DevdocsUpdate`: Update documentation, 1-n args.
+- `DevdocsUpdate`: Update documentation, 0-n args.
 - `DevdocsUpdateAll`: Update all documentations.

-Commands support completion.
+Commands support completion, and the Telescope picker will be used when no argument is provided.

 > ℹ️ **NOTE**:<br>
 > At the moment, Telescope's Previewer is available only when opening a specific documentation.
 > E.g. `:DevdocsOpen javascript`

 ## TODO